Indoor Air Quality Services

 - Air Humidifiers: Proper humidification is critical in maintaining healthy indoor air quality.
 When the air is too dry, microscopic contaminants remain airborne until they are inadvertently inhaled by someone in the building.
 Air with relative humidity below 30 percent can irritate nasal passages and aggravate dry skin conditions.
 Central humidifiers use a steam or atomized mist process to introduce moisture into the duct system in order to raise relative humidity to healthy levels.
 In addition to better IAQ, maintaining proper humidity will prevent wood furniture from cracking due to excessive dryness.

 - Filtration: Air purifiers are a critical element in a well-designed IAQ system.
 Filters trap and remove particulate matter as the air passes through the duct system.
 Filters are mounted directly in the air handler or inside a hinged return air grille located in a wall or ceiling.
 Every filter is assigned a Minimum Efficiency Reporting Value (MERV), which is used to compare the effectiveness of different filter styles.
 MERV measures the size and quantity of particulates that are captured as the air passes through the filter.
-Fiberglass filters are the least expensive, but they are ineffective at trapping smaller contaminants like pollen and mold spores.
+Fiberglass filters are the least expensive, but they are ineffective at trapping smaller contaminants like pollen and contaminants.
 Most contractors recommend installing a media filter with a MERV value of at least seven.
 Electronic air cleaners and HEPA filters are exceptionally efficient at trapping small particles under one micron in size.

-UV germicidal lamp positioned directly inside the coil will destroy a wide array of spores, mold, bacteria and other undesirable biological organisms.
+UV germicidal lamp positioned directly inside the coil will destroy a wide array of spores, contaminants, bacteria and other undesirable biological organisms.
 A UV lamp will keep the interior of the air handler cleaner, which will help improve performance and extend the life of the equipment.

 Complete IAQ Solutions

-At McWilliams & Son Heating & Air Conditioning, we are committed to keeping your home healthy, comfortable and energy efficient.
+At McWilliams & Son Heating and Air Conditioning, we are committed to keeping your home healthy, comfortable and energy efficient.
 We encourage you to explore this website to learn more about our complete line of indoor air quality products and services.